subgero/rest-api/README.md

 );
 ```

-Create a folder called routes and inside create a file called userRoutes.js
+Create a directory called routers and inside create a file called userRouters.js

 ```
 mkdir routers